Hoegaarden Logo

 Meaning and History

-The village of Hoegaarden was famous for its top-fermented wheat white beer back in the Middle Ages, so in fact, it has been known since 1318.
-A century later, widespread popularity came to him when two monasteries appeared in that area and began to brew beer.
-The active development of the industry led to the fact that in the 19th century, there were 13 breweries and nine distilleries in the village at once.
+The village of Hoegaarden was famous for its top-fermented wheat beer back in the Middle Ages, so it has been known since 1318.
+A century later, his popularity spread as two monasteries in that area began brewing beer.
+The industry’s active development led to 13 breweries and nine distilleries operating in the village at once in the 19th century.

-However, during the war period, the population was subjected to strong pressure from German Germany: due to robberies, the village became impoverished, and the original brewing suffered losses.
-The last enterprise producing unfiltered white drink was closed in 1957.
-However, in 1966, local milkman Pierre Celis, who had previously helped brew the beer, decided to revive the ancient custom and still not lost recipe.
+However, during the war, the population was subjected to intense pressure from Germany: due to robberies, the village became impoverished, and the original brewing suffered losses.
+The last enterprise producing an unfiltered white drink was closed in 1957.
+However, in 1966, local milkman Pierre Celis, who had previously helped brew the beer, decided to revive the ancient custom and the lost recipe.
 He opened the de Kluis brewery in the hayloft, using the same ingredients as his ancestors.

 What is Hoegaarden?